crowley100/distroFS/use-haskell-client/README.md

-A simple client project of the use-haskell service, implemented using the use-haskell-api library, in order to demonstrate very simple REAT API access using the shared library architectural pattern.
+A simple client proxy for the distributed file server, implemented using the use-haskell-api library, in order to use very simple REAT API access using the shared library architectural pattern.